Plaster may seem bland, but as we know it can be used to make convincing fake/imitation diamonds …

 Where WALLS are concerned, there are many different kinds of plaster, each with its own advantages and disadvantages – below we will review the main choices for internal walls, and comment on which works best in which location.

 If you are in the final stages of a self-build or renovation project, it is highly likely that you will be thinking about the different types of plaster available to create the desired impression.

 Plastering walls is a skilled job that is generally best left to the professionals, but it’s wise to do some research when it comes to deciding which type of plaster will be best for your home, as some will be more suited to certain types of property than others and it really IS worth the effort to get it right.

-As well as checking that the type of plaster you are using is suitable for the type of house you are living in or going to occupy, it is also important to note that some plaster types are better than others for specific wall structures and applications.
+While checking that the type of plaster is suitable for the type of house you’re dealing with, it’s also valuable to note that some plaster types are much better for specific wall structures and applications.

-Before exploring the many different types of plaster on offer, it is important to take a glance at the differences between more traditional plasters and the modern mixes regularly used in our contemporary times.
+Before exploring the many different types of plaster on offer, it is important to look at the differences between more traditional plasters and the modern mixes typically used now.

 Lime-based versus Gypsum plaster